rosyberti/website/bucket-list.md

 permalink: /bucket-list/
 ---

-# Bucket List: Things to do before I die

 <p>I started this list when I was 24 years old.
 The only rule is that I can never (ever!) delete items from it.
 I can only add to it.</p>

 <ul>